josedlhm/Trump_TextGenerator/README.md

 # Project for Python Class.

-We made two speech generators by finetuning openai's gpt model.
+We made two speech generators by fine-tuning the pretrained openai gpt model.

 We trained one model on Trump's tweets and another on his campaign speeches from 2016.